Reading

 Throughout the year we have key reading events which are celebrated as a whole school community e.g. world book day and story-telling week.
 We also have termly initiatives to encourage an enthusiasm for reading.

 Parents/carers are invited to celebration events at the school where they have the opportunity to see how reading is taught, they are given advice about how to support their child with their reading outside of school.
+They also have the opportunity to share a range of high quality books that their children have chosen and read together.

 Early Years